-Each accountant takes an individual part in the job, where it adds up to a more significant project.
-If one section is not complete, you might be waiting on your colleague.
+Each accountant takes an individual part of the job, where it adds up to a more significant project.
+If one section is not complete, you might be waiting for your colleague.

 While there are times where you’ll be working 12 hour days, there may be some times where you leave at 4 pm during non-busy season.
 While it’s a lot of hard work, it’s also rewarding to know you helped your clients.